mlytle4218/ffmpeg-tutorial/README.md

     AVFormatContext *pFormatContext = avformat_alloc_context();

 Now we actually open the Context (Container).
 This function takes the file that we passed it, and interprets that data into a format that Libav understands best.
-Then we through in a little print function to prove that the data is actually there.
+Then we throw in a little print function to prove that the data is actually there.

     avformat_open_input(&pFormatContext, fileName, NULL, NULL);
     printf("Format %s, duration %ld us\n", pFormatContext->iformat->long_name, pFormatContext->duration);